zardra/nuclide/docs/_docs/platforms/react-native.md

 $ react-native run-ios
 ```

-This should bring up the simulator with your running application inside.
+This should bring up the Simulator with your running application inside.

 ### Enable Debugging from the Application

-From the simulator, you will want to enable debugging the application.
-Press `cmd-D` (`ctrl-D` on
+From the Simulator, you will want to enable debugging the application.
+Press `Cmd-D` (`Ctrl-D` on
 Linux).
 This will bring up the debug options for your application.
 Choose `Debug in Chrome`.

 ![](/static/images/docs/feature-debugger-languages-react-native-application-debug-options.png)